 Of course, every client that we have ever worked with are most concerned about this goal.
 Hence while planning you have to set it right.

 Generating leads and sales means translating your social media presence into actual revenue.
 There are a few ways you can monetise your social media profiles.
 This can be done directly through social ads and there are strategical ways to achieve that most efficiently.

 Every post, ad, follower, blog post, and email is an opportunity for customers to convert.
-Social media is a compulsory tool in any buyer's journey for gaining new leads and moving people through your sales funnel regardless the industry of business you are in.
+Social media is a compulsory tool in any buyer's journey for gaining new leads and moving people through your sales funnel regardless of the industry of business you are in.

 Most of your social media audience consists of people who haven’t purchased from you and they are at the top of the funnel.
 What content you put out will affect if you are able to move your prospects down the funnel, you need to get them to act.

-That being said, you need to remember to know who you are marketing to, and to make sure that your social media brand image and presence is both interesting and relevant to your audience, so that they have a reason to click through.
+That being said, you need to remember to know who you are marketing to and to make sure that your social media brand image and presence is both interesting and relevant to your audience so that they have a reason to click through.